gwulfs/Pig-Latin-Sinatra/README.md

 # PigLatin

-TODO: Write a gem description
+Creating a pig latin translator to learn Sinatra

 ## Installation